jlodenius/neocortex/README.md

 Shared memory crate designed for simplicity, safety, and extensibility.
 With minimal dependencies on `libc` and `tracing`, this crate wraps unsafe shared memory operations in a user-friendly API.

-> :warning: **Disclaimer**: This crate utilizes `libc` for shared memory (shmem) and semaphores (if opted in), relying on UNIX-like operating system features.
-Consequently, **it is not compatible with Windows systems** as these rely on different APIs for shared memory and synchronization primitives.
+> :warning: **Disclaimer**: This crate utilizes libc for shared memory (shmem) and semaphores (if opted in), relying on UNIX-like operating system features.
+Consequently, **it is not compatible with Windows systems (yet)** as these rely on different APIs for shared memory and synchronization primitives.
 This crate is tested and known to work on Linux and macOS systems.
 Users on other UNIX-like systems may also find this crate to be compatible, though specific compatibility cannot be guaranteed without testing.

 ## System Requirements